RealImperialGames/BDOC-core/README.rst

 Contributing
 ~~~~~~~~~~~~

-We welcome contributions to BDOC-core!
+We welcome contributions to **BDOC-core**!
 These are the many ways you can help:

 * Submit patches and features
 * Make BDOC-core ( *new updates to improve main library* )
-* Improve the BDOC-core bdoc-core_
+* Improve the Documentation_
 * Report bugs
 * And Donate bdoc-donate_ !